 Pharma firm Anges and Osaka University to begin testing coronavirus vaccine on animals

-Japanese biopharmaceutical firm Anges Inc said on Tuesday it and partner Osaka University had completed development of a prophylactic DNA vaccine against the new coronavirus and that it would begin testing it in animals soon.
+Japanese biopharmaceutical firm Anges Inc said on Tuesday that it and Osaka University had completed development of a DNA vaccine against the new coronavirus and that it would begin testing it in animals soon.

-Shares of Anges were untraded with a glut of buy orders in early morning.
+Shares of Anges surged as much as 17% in morning trade in Tokyo, compared with a 5.3% gain in the broader market.
+Anges, a drug-discovery company launched out of Osaka University, announced its collaboration with the school on a coronavirus vaccine on March 5.
+DNA vaccines are produced using an inactivated virus and can manufactured faster than protein based vaccines, according to the company statement.

-There are now more than 350,000 cases of coronavirus infections globally and over 15,000 deaths resulting from the disease it causes, called COVID-19.
+Takara Bio Co is in charge of production of the vaccine and Daicel Corp's gene-transfer technology is also being utilized, the statement said.
+Global pharma companies are racing to develop vaccines and treatments for coronavirus, which has reached 350,000 cases globally and resulted in over 15,000 deaths.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)